Theob0t/Real-Estate-Analysis-Singapore/README.md

 - Random Forest for feature importance

 ## :computer: Machine Learning
-- Time Series Analysis (real-estate price from 1990 to 2020)
+- Time Series Analysis (houses prices from 1990 to 2020)
-- Linear Regression to determine coefficient of each feature
+- Linear Regression to determine coefficients of features
 - Random Forest to predict price of the house